 The Technical Studies Lab conducts objects-based and technological research, which involves the examination and analysis of objects for evidence of their manufacture, authenticity and life history.
 It furthermore aims at developing or adapting innovative methods of materials characterization.
 The laboratory is headed by Dr. Anikó Bezur and includes conservation scientist Dr. Pablo Londero.

-Under the direction of Dr. Paul Whitmore, the Aging Diagnostics Lab also includes conservation scientists Dr. Rui Chen, and Dr. Pablo Londero.
+Under the direction of Dr. Paul Whitmore, the Aging Diagnostics Lab also includes conservation scientist Dr. Rui Chen.
 The lab studies the causes of chemical and physical degradation in art objects and aims to develop novel analytical techniques that can measure and monitor aging and changes as a function of time and environmental conditions.

 The IPCH Digitization Lab is managed by Digital Imaging Specialist Chelsea Graham and provides expertise and facilities for the creation, management, preservation, and accessibility of digital cultural heritage on Yale’s campus and beyond.
 Digital technologies provide opportunities to analyze, document, and study cultural heritage in collaboration with Yale’s collections.
 Professor Dr. Holly Rushmeier from the department of Computer Science is leading its profile in cultural heritage computing, currently supported by Post-Doc Dr. Ying Ying.